hharcolezi/risks-ldp/README.md

 ## On the Risks of Collecting Multidimensional Data Under LDP

 [Héber H. Arcolezi](https://hharcolezi.github.io/), [Sébastien Gambs](https://sebastiengambs.openum.ca/), [Jean-François Couchot](https://members.femto-st.fr/jf-couchot/en), [Catuscia Palamidessi](http://www.lix.polytechnique.fr/Labo/Catuscia.Palamidessi/).
 "On the Risks of Collecting Multidimensional Data Under Local Differential Privacy".
-PVLDB, 16(5): 1126 - 1139, 2023. doi:10.14778/3579075.3579086.
+PVLDB, 16(5): 1126 - 1139, 2023. doi: [10.14778/3579075.3579086](https://www.vldb.org/pvldb/vol16/p1126-arcolezi.pdf).

 If our codes and work are useful to you, we would appreciate a reference to: